-The organophosphates (OP) are derivatives of phosphoric or phosphonic acid.
-OP have replaced the banned organochlorine compounds and are a major cause of animal poisoning.
+The organophosphates (OPs) are derivatives of phosphoric or phosphonic acid.
+OPs have replaced the banned organochlorine compounds and are a major cause of animal poisoning.
 They vary greatly in toxicity, residue levels, and excretion.
 Many have been developed for plant and animal protection, and in general, they offer a distinct advantage by producing little tissue and environmental residue.
-Some of the OP developed initially as pesticides are also used as anthelmintics.
+Some of the OPs developed initially as pesticides are also used as anthelmintics.
 Five such compounds include dichlorvos, trichlorfon, haloxon, naphthalophos, and crufomate.
-The first 2 are primarily used against parasitic infestations in horses, dogs, and pigs; the latter 3 are used against parasites in ruminants.
+The first two are primarily used against parasitic infestations in horses, dogs, and pigs; the latter three are used against parasites in ruminants.

-Many of the OP now used as pesticides (eg, malathion, chlorpyrifos, etc) are not potent inhibitors of esterases until activated in the liver by microsomal oxidation enzymes; they are generally less toxic, and intoxication occurs more slowly.
-Certain OP preparations are microencapsulated, and the active compound is released slowly; this increases the duration of activity and reduces their toxicity, but the toxic properties are still present. (see Insecticide and Acaricide (Organic) Toxicity.)
+Many of the OPs now used as pesticides (eg, chlorpyrifos, diazinon, fenitrothion, malathion, parathion, etc) are not potent inhibitors of cholinesterase until activated in the liver by microsomal oxidation enzymes; they are generally less toxic, and intoxication occurs more slowly.
+Certain OP preparations are microencapsulated, and the active compound is released slowly; this increases the duration of activity and reduces toxicity, but the toxic properties are still present.

 Azinphos-methyl (or -ethyl)